Nictiz/api-requirements-docs/docs/notational-conventions.md

 - **Superseded**: The requirement has a known better alternative, but the requirement itself is not going away.
 - **Deprecated**: The requirement is no longer to be used for conformity assessment.

+## Rules for writing requirements

+To ensure consistent and clear naming, requirements and the accompanying explanations are to be written as follows:

+- The requirement text **MUST** be capitalized
+- The requirement text **MUST NOT** end with a period
+- The explanation text **MUST** be capitalized
+- The explanation text **MUST** end with a period
+- When a requirement is conditional, it **MUST** be of the form "If [condition], [requirement]" or "When [condition], [requirement]"
+- A sub-requirement **MUST NOT** apply to other roles or standardization levels than the main requirement it belongs to

+Furthermore:

+- When terms, abbreviations or acronyms are used, they **MUST** be written (e.g., capitalized, spaced, hyphenated) correctly (e.g., OAuth, OpenID Connect, WS-Security, JSON, JWS, NEN 7513, IETF, RFC 7523, W3C, etc.)
+- American (US) English spelling **MUST** be used (e.g., "standardization" instead of "standardisation")
+- Straight quotation marks ( ' or " ) **MUST** be used instead of curly quotation marks (also known as "smart quotes" or typographer's quotes)

 ## Versioning of this specification

 This specification follows the [Semantic Version 2.0.0](https://semver.org/) (SemVer) specification for versioning.
 This